Bharath-2006-git/FEDF_Project/README.md

 **Note**: The application now intelligently finds available ports, so you don't need to worry about port conflicts!

-## 🧮 Emission Calculation System
+## Emission Calculation System

-CarbonSense features a sophisticated, scientifically-backed carbon emission calculation engine that is the **core strength** of the application.
+CarbonSense features a sophisticated, scientifically-backed carbon emission calculation engine that is the core strength of the application.

 ### Structured Formula